monodot/knowledge-base/_articles/activemq-artemis.md

 - A core bridge isn't the same as a JMS bridge; and it doesn't use the JMS API.
 - Core bridges use duplicate detection to guarantee once and only once delivery of messages across the bridge.

-### High availability

-Failover:

-- To properly test failover, you should kill the server abruptly, not gracefully, e.g.: `kill -9 <JAVA_PID>`

-Relevant settings:

-- `failover-on-shutdown=true` - in a shared-storage topology, this causes failover to be triggered when a server is gracefully shut down
-- `check-for-live-server=true` -

 ## Scalability

 ### Clustering (active-active brokers)